huangxny/TireOnlineStore/README.md

 # TireOnlineStore

+// Add a description of what the project is

-CS5610 project 3: online tire store
+Online tire store

 Author: Xinyuan Huang & YueWu